Skip to main content

 • Amy E. Richardson

-Amy E. Richardson is a partner with HWG LLP in Raleigh, where she serves as Chair of the Legal Ethics and Malpractice group.
+Amy E. Richardson is a Managing Partner at HWG LLP in Raleigh, where she serves as Chair of the Legal Ethics and Malpractice group.
 Her practice focuses on legal ethics and professional responsibility matters, white collar defense and complex commercial litigation.

 In her Legal Ethics and Malpractice role, Amy counsels and represents lawyers and law firms in disciplinary investigations and prosecutions and malpractice matters.
 Her disciplinary experience includes matters before multiple state bars, the USPTO's Office of Enrollment and Discipline (OED) and the Office of Professional Responsibility (OPR).
 She has represented individual lawyers and law firm in high stakes arbitrations related to partner departures.
 She also counsels and advises lawyers and law firms in partner admissions and departures, and law firm dissolutions.
 Amy teaches legal ethics and professional responsibility at Duke University School of Law and Georgetown University Law Center.